mzlarsson/badgercam/README.md

     **--telnet-user [username]**: User to login as on telnet.
 Default: "root" **--telnet-pass [password]**: Password to use for telnet.
 Default: "" **--interface**: Name of interface card connected to network you want to use.
-Default: "wlan0"
+Default: "wlan0" **--sync-limit**: Limit on how many downloads can be made in each batch.
+Default: unlimited **--sync-cooldown**: Time (in seconds) between download batches if --sync-limit has been set.
+Default: 60.
 4. You can now find the downloaded and converted files in the folder you specified with --sync-folder.
 By default this will be in the *web/public/synced_videos* folder (relative to where command was issued).

 Example usage: